 Trade Stock Indices

-Standard & Poor's 500 is a stock index that tracks capitalization of 500 stocks that represent major industries in USA economy.
-The list of 500 corporations is made up of stocks illustrated in NYSE and NASDAQ.
+Standard & Poor's 500 is a stock index that tracks the capitalization of the 500 stocks which represent major industries in USA economy.
+The list of 500 corporations is made up of stocks illustrated on NYSE and NASDAQ.

-One of the reason this index has more oscillations than other stock index is because it has more constituent stocks than other index.
-This stock index also has a weighting component in its calculation which contributes to making it more volatile.
+One of the reason this stock index has more oscillations than other stock index is because it has more component shares than other index.
+This stock index also has got a weighting component/constituent in its calculation which contributes to making it more volatile.

 Standard & Poors 500 Index